-Some critics would like a compromise between new developmentalism and socialdevelopmentalism, but this would require that social-developmentalism was also a new and competing theoretical framework - which is not the case (see Ferrari Filho and Fonseca 2015; Mollo and Amado 2015), Social-developmentalism ignored new developmentalism's models and policy proposals, but was not able to develop new ones.
-To be an alternative to new developmentalism, social-developmentalism should also have a body of new and relatively systematic theoretical knowledge, but it remained the prisoner of a version of Keynesianism and of classical developmentalism with a strong bias for immediate consumption, to which the economists who founded these two theoretical traditions, such as Keynes and Kaldor, or Nurkse and Prebisch, would probably not subscribe (see, for instance, Bastos 2012; Carneiro 2012).
+Some critics would like a compromise between new developmentalism and social-developmentalism, but this would require that social-developmentalism was also a new and competing theoretical framework - what is not the case.
+Social-developmentalism ignored the new developmentalism's models and policy proposals, but was not able to develop new ones.
+To be an alternative to new developmentalism, social-developmentalism should also have a body of new and relatively systematic theoretical knowledge, but it remained prisoner of a version of Keynesianism and of classical developmentalism with a strong bias for immediate consumption, that the economists who founded these two theoretical traditions, as Keynes and Kaldor, or as Nurkse and Prebisch, would probably not subscribe.
+Social developmentalism with a strong bias for immediate consumption, that the economists who founded these two theoretical traditions, as Keynes and Kaldor, or as Nurkse and Prebisch, would probably not subscribe.

-Let us see which are the policies that distinguish social-developmentalism from new developmentalism.
-First, the defense of a wage-led strategy against an exportled or profit-led strategy.
-A wage-led strategy would solve the problem of insufficiency of demand, provided that the capitalists' marginal propensity to consumption was high as it usually is, and would reduce income inequality by increasing wages instead of making the exchange rate competitive, that is, floating around the industrial equilibrium.
+Let us see which are policies that distinguish social-developmentalism from new developmentalism.
+First, the defense of a wage-led strategy against an export-led or profit-led strategy.
+A wage-led strategy would solve the problem of insufficiency of demand, provided that the capitalists' marginal propensity to consumption was high as usually is, and would reduce income inequality by increasing wages instead of making the exchange rate competitive, i.e., floating around the industrial equilibrium.
 This involves a double mistake, whose formalized origin is the paper by Bhaduri and Marglin (1990).
-Reading the paper carefully reveals that it is practically a closed model, in so far as a wage-led strategy may only work when the country protects its domestic market with high tariffs; or, in other words, when it adopts the import substitution model of industrialization - something that makes sense to poor countries that are beginning their industrialization, but definitely does not make sense for middle-income countries to which new developmentalism applies.
-Second, it assumes that a competitive exchange rate is consistent with a less unequal distribution of income, which, as we will see in the next paragraph, is true in relation to the profits that must be satisfactory to motivate business enterprises to invest, and false in relation to the rentiers' revenues (the payment of interests, real-estate rents, and dividends), which, in relation to the exchange rate, vary in real terms in the same way wages vary.
+It is enough to reed carefully the paper to understand that it is practically a closed model, in so fart that a wage-led strategy may only work when the country protects with high tariffs its domestic market; or, in other words, when it adopts the import substitution model of industrialization - something that makes sense to poor countries that are beginning their industrialization, but definitely does not make sense for middle-income countries to which new developmentalism applies.
+Second, it assumes that a competitive exchange rate is consistent with a less unequal distribution of income, what, as we will see in the next paragraph, is true in relation to the profits that must be satisfactory to motivate the business enterprises to invest, and false in relation to the rentiers' revenues (the payment of interests, real-state rents and dividends), which, in relation to the exchange rate, vary in real terms in the same way that wages vary.